Probabilistic QoS-aware Placement of VNF chains at the Edge: EdgeUsher at Work

 We started by looking for eligible placements of the VNF chain supporting the CCTV system installed at the {\it Parking Services} building.
-For the purpose of the experiments, we first run the non-heuristic \prototype over three different inputs for the infrastructure description:
+For the purpose of the experiments\footnote{The experiments were run on a commodity laptop provided with an Intel Core i5-6200U CPU (2.30GHz) and 8GB of RAM, running Ubuntu 18.04.2 LTS, \problog 2.1.0.36 and Python 3.6.}, we first run the non-heuristic \prototype over three different inputs (of the types (a)--(c) illustrated in Sect. \ref{sec:piedgeusher}) for the infrastructure description:

-\begin{itemize} \item [--] a \textit{static} description that only considers the most probable values of each probability distribution (i.e., for both node hardware and link QoS profiles), \item[--] a \textit{partial} description of the infrastructure that accounts only for the highest probability value of each distribution, and \item[--] a \textit{complete} probabilistic description of the infrastructure that includes all probability distributions. \end{itemize}
+\begin{itemize} \item [(a)] a \textit{non-probabilistic} description that only considers the most probable values of each probability distribution without indicating the associated probabilities (i.e., for both node hardware and link QoS profiles), \item[(b)] a \textit{single-probability} description of the infrastructure that accounts only for the highest probability value of each distribution (i.e., one probability value per each node or link), and \item[(c)] a complete \textit{fully-probabilistic} description of the infrastructure that includes all probability distributions available for nodes and links. \end{itemize}